ankeesler/anvm/src/asm/README.md

 When a binary file is written, the parsed functions are written in order of appearance in the .asm file.
 The binary file is in big-endian.

+## ASM Conventions

+- The PC register is referred to as `%rpc` and the SP register is referred to as `%rsp`.
+- When referencing the PC register in an instruction such as `LOAD %rpc %r0`, then PC register value is what it was set to at the beginning of that statement, i.e., it contains the address of the `LOAD` instruction `Word`.